 “Somatic Conditions” include chronic pain, chronic fatigue and fibromyalgia.

 “Circulatory System” includes coronary artery disease, heart attack, stroke and congestive heart failure.

 “Miscellaneous” includes digestive disorders, infectious diseases, allergies, and respiratory conditions.

 “Nervous System” includes Multiple Sclerosis, Parkinson’s and Alzheimer’s

 “Musculoskeletal” includes degenerative disc disease, arthritis, soft tissue damage to the back and joints

-Provincial Workers’ Compensation Board would cover only about 8% of these claims and critical illness insurance would have paid a claim on between 16% and 26% of the claims that were paid through the disability insurance.
-It is possible for properly protected people to have a claim on both policies for the same period of disability.
+Provincial Workers’ Compensation Board would cover only about 8% of these claims, and critical illness insurance would have paid a claim on between 16% and 26% of the claims paid through disability insurance.
+Adequately protected people can have a claim on both policies for the same period of disability.

 |Occupation||Date Disabled||Nature of Disability||Age When Disabled||Total Paid to Date|